SoFi Card Review

 tips_and_updates Fun fact

-The average American that spends $1000 per month will earn $240.00 in cash back per year using the SoFi Credit Card.
+The average American that spends $1000 per month will earn $240.00 in cash back per year using the SoFi Unlimited 2% Credit Card.
 For comparison, the average annual rewards payout from the cashback credit cards in the investor.com database is $191.26, and $180 is the median.

 These calculations are based on average consumer spending data from the Bureau of Labor Statistics (BLS) and the reward payout rates from the providers we track.
 Of course, you’re so much more than an average data point (aka “consumer unit,” in BLS parlance).
-The amount you can earn in cashback rewards using the SoFi Credit Card depends entirely on your unique spending habits.
+The amount you can earn in cashback rewards using the SoFi Unlimited 2% Credit Card depends entirely on your unique spending habits.

 Methodology